Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Subtask Splitting Method

+where class $K$ corresponds to the OOD class.
+Note that we set the subtask target of ID classes to $1/N$ instead of $1/K$ to make the ID logits comparable across all submodels with different amounts of classes when facing an OOD input.
+The OOD logit at class $K$ is therefore used as a ``sink'' to assign the remaining softmax probability.
+Optimally, all submodels will output a low max probability of $1/N$ when facing an OOD input of the original task, which is as desired for the outlier exposure objective~\citep{hendrycks2018deep}.

-First we tackle the imbalance of training data in each subtask class.
-Each ID class only consists the data from one class in the original task, yet the OOD class corresponds to all data in the rest $N-K$ classes, leading to a $(N-K)\times$ training data to other classes.
-Directly training with the imbalance class will lead to significant bias over the OOD class.
-We refer to recent advances in imbalance training, and use the class-balance reweighing~\citep{cui2019class} for the loss of each class.
+Under the setting of our subtask, each ID class only consists the data from one class in the original task, yet the OOD class corresponds to all data in the rest $N-K$ classes, leading to a $(N-K)\times$ training data to other classes.
+Directly training with the imbalanced class will lead to significant bias over the OOD class.
+We refer to recent advances in imbalanced training and use the class-balance reweighing~\citep{cui2019class} as the loss of each class.
 The weight $w_i$ of class $i$ of the subtask is formulated as

 where $n$ is the amount of data in each class of the original task, and $\beta\in[0,1)$ is a hyperparameter balancing the weight.
+We follow~\citet{cui2019class} to set $\beta=0.9999$, where ablation study shows the choice of $\beta$ does not affect the final performance metric.
 We apply the reweighing on the binary cross entropy (BCE) loss to formulate the submodel training objective $\mathcal{L}_{CB}(X,Y)$ with submodel output logits $X$ and label $Y$ as